 Untwisting requires six times the amount of force as a smooth steel bar to pull out of concrete AND it holds on with the same amount of force regardless of how far it's pulled out.
 The tensile resistance Helix provides is large and constant enough to allow for the replacement of rebar even in structural concrete (not just slabs on grade).

 Helix is designed using a method proven in the field over a ten-year period that uses the same principles used for standard rebar design.
 Our ICC approved and third party reviewed design methods make it easy for engineers.
 Its as simple as computing the required standard rebar using normal methods and then applying a table to convert the required area of steel to a Helix dosage.
 The table is developed using ASTM E111 (the same test used to measure rebar tensile properties) compliant direct tension testing of bars of Helix reinforced concrete.
-Click here (link to contact page) to obtain a copy of the peer reviewed Helix design criteria and commentary.
+Click here to obtain a copy of the peer reviewed Helix design criteria and commentary.

 Applications for Helix include, but are not limited to: structural foundations, footings, slabs, walls, shot-crete and precast products.
 Helix has been used in commercial buildings, residential, airports, paving/bridges, tunneling, water retention systems and blast resistant applications just to name a few.